UnkindPartition/ansi-terminal/Contributing.md

-The package aims:
+The package aims to have:
-* to have limited dependency on other packages, other than those included with GHC; and
+* limited dependency on other packages, other than those included with GHC;
-* to have a high degree of backwards compatibility with earlier versions of GHC.
+* a high degree of backwards compatibility with earlier versions of GHC; and
+* comprehensive and high-quality Haddock documentation.

 As of `ansi-terminal-0.8.0.4`, the package aims to be compatible with versions of GHC from GHC 7.0.1 (released November 2010).
 GHC 7.0.1 comes with: